Functorial desingularization over Q: boundaries and the embedded case: Abstract

 \section{Abstract}

-An ordered boundary on a scheme is an ordered set of Cartier divisors.
-We study various operations on boundaries, including transforms under blow ups.
-Furthermore, we introduce $B$-schemes as schemes with boundaries, study their basic properties and interpret them as log-schemes whose stalks of monoids are free.
-Then we establish functorial desingularization of noetherian quasi-excellent $B$-schemes of characteristic zero, and deduce functorial embedded desingularization of quasi-excellent schemes of characteristic zero.
-Finally, a standard simple argument is used to extend these results to other categories, and this includes, in particular, (equivariant) embedded desingularization of the following objects of characteristic zero: qe algebraic stacks, qe schemes, qe formal schemes, complex and non-archimedean analytic spaces.
+Our main result establishes functorial desingularization of noetherian quasi-excellent schemes over $\bfQ$ with ordered boundaries.
+A functorial embedded desingularization of quasi-excellent schemes of characteristic zero is deduced.
+Furthermore, a standard simple argument extends these results to other categories, including in particular, (equivariant) embedded desingularization of the following objects of characteristic zero: qe algebraic stacks, qe formal schemes, complex and non-archimedean analytic spaces.
+We also obtain a semistable reduction theorem for formal schemes.